cretz/fusty/integration/README.md

 Then there is a binary at `$GOPATH/bin` called `goconvey`.
 Simply run it in the `fusty` directory and the results can be viewed at http://localhost:8080.

 Note, the integration tests currently work by executing the binary from the outside.
-This means that the "`go build`" has to be executed on every change manually.
-In the future this will be automated.

-Note, the integration tests currently work by executing the binary from the outside.
 This means that code coverage information inside the binary is unavailable.
 Programmatically invoking Fusty is a possible future feature to alleviate this.

+### Heavy Integration Tests

+Some tests are a bit heavier.
+This includes tests that require emulated environments to be online.
+These must be executed from withing this `integration` folder.
+Once in that folder, simply run:

+    go test -tags heavy